The SPX Spread Trader- A monthly return of over 30% with SPX Weekly Options*

 Easy to Follow

 This approach began being offered to the public in September of 2017.
 Before that time we privately traded this approach.
 Past performance is never a guarantee of future results.
-But just imagine, if you could average that sort of return for only a few minutes of your time 3 days per week.
+But just imagine, if you could average that sort of return for only a few minutes of your time each day.
 Sign up today for a free trial and see if our service can be of benefit to you.

 Most often we hold our position to the close, but there are times when we will exit the trade early.
 We share each day in our Daily Outlook if we plan to hold to the close or use our early exit guidelines.
 When we are using our early exit guidelines, we use this strategy in conjunction with our SPX Daily Outlook.
 If the market has broken target levels per our SPX Daily Outlook and then turns to take out the daily level, we will normally exit early.
 However, if this reversal through the daily level takes place within the last hour of the trading day, we may continue to hold to the close or give our position a bit more room before exiting, depending upon market conditions.
 The last hour can be volatile, and traders must adjust depending upon market conditions.
 So, a trader should always be aware of the key levels for the day.
 Also, if the market appears to be changing direction late in the day and we can lock in a profit in our Spread Trade, we will often exit our spread early.
 There are days exiting early has saved us money, and then days where we’ve given up some profit.
-Overall if a trader choose to hold every trade we’ve done to the close, they would have about a 30% average monthly return, instead of our 34%.
-So even if a trader cannot watch the market and exit early, the overall performance is still astounding!
+But overall we have found this to be the best way to trade.

 No Trade Days